UCL-CCS/EasyVVUQ/docs/validate_similarities.rst

 -------------------

 In EasyVVUQ, we implemented the calculation of four different divergence measures:
-Hellinger, Jensen-Shannon, Wasserstein-1 and Wasserstein-2 (cf. references below for more details).
+Hellinger, Jensen-Shannon and Wasserstein (cf. references below for more details).
 This allows us to compute distances between two QoI distributions.

 QoI distributions
 -----------------